SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Crux of Fire

 Cruxes of fire, often called blazecasters, take the form of fiery lizards.
 They commonly live in hot zones of planar convergence or areas of volcanic activity.
-These territorial elementals usually question interlopers from afar-and if they don't like the answers, they rain down fire before their foes can draw near.
+These territorial elementals usually question interlopers from afar—and if they don't like the answers, they rain down fire before their foes can draw near.

 Though many elementals weave their innate gifts into oral storytelling, cruxes of fire are particularly adroit at animating their stories in silhouettes of flame.